Introducing the VW T4 brake upgrade

 This expansion absorbs some of your brake performance.
 The main sign of this is a soft feel to your brake system, the bite will come with a slight delay as more pressure is required to your foot pedal to overcome the swell in the brake lines.

 The main benefit of braided lines therefore is that they do not suffer swelling.
-You can buy complete VW T4 brake line upgrade kits for less than £100 on eBay (Example here)
+You can buy complete VW T4 brake line upgrade kits for less than £100 on eBay (Example on eBay here)

 How much improvement?